 For P in densely populated regions such as Flanders, the natural background concentrations can only be inferred indirectly.
-Natural background TP concentrations for Flanders were set at 15-35 μg P L-1, inferred from reference lakes sampled in Central and Baltic states in Europe (Cardoso et al., 2007).
+Natural background TP concentrations for Flanders were set at $15-35 \,\mu\text{gPL}^{-1}$ , inferred from reference lakes sampled in central and Baltic states in Europe (Cardoso et al., 2007).
 However, the natural background PO4-P concentrations of lowland rivers may be higher than those of upland rivers.
-For example, diatom assemblages revealed natural eutrophic conditions in The Spree river in Germany with TP concentrations of 80 μg L-1, compared to recent data of 120 μg TP L-1 (Schönfelder and Steinberg, 2004; Zak et al., 2006).
+For example, diatom assemblages revealed natural eutrophic conditions in the Spree River in Germany with TP concentrations of $80 \,\mu\text{gL}^{-1}$ , compared to recent data of

+$120 \,\mu g \, TP \, L^{-1}$ (Schönfelder and Steinberg, 2004; Zak et al., 2006).

-Lowland rivers can be significantly loaded with P derived from the river bed sediment, defined as internal loading (Froelich, 1988).
+Lowland rivers can be significantly loaded with P derived from the riverbed sediment, defined as internal loading (Froelich, 1988).
 The internal loading of P better explains temporal and spatial trends in river P concentrations than the P emissions of the lowland river system of Flanders (Smolders et al., 2017).
 Biogeochemical processes in the sediment explain that result.
-Ferric iron- (Fe(III)) and aluminium-oxyhydroxides have a high affinity for PO4-anions and limit the PO4 in solution (Borggaard, 1990; Holtan et al., 1988).
-However, anoxic conditions lead to the reductive dissolution of those Fe(III) minerals releasing the associated P to the overlying water when the sediment is strongly reduced (Baken et al., 2015; van Dael et al., 2020).
-The small rivers and ditches in lowland regions have a low water velocity and are nutrient-rich, leading to anoxic conditions during summer and fall.
+Ferric iron (Fe(III)) and aluminium oxyhydroxides have a high affinity for PO4 anions and limit the PO4 in solution (Borggaard et al., 1990; Holtan et al., 1988).
+However, anoxic conditions lead to the reductive dissolution of those Fe(III) minerals, releasing the associated P to the overlying water when the sediment is strongly reduced (Baken et al., 2015; van Dael et al., 2020).
+The small rivers and ditches in lowland regions have a low water velocity and are nutrient-rich, leading to anoxic conditions during summer and autumn.
 Those anoxic events explain the typical summer peaks in PO4 in small rivers.
-Moreover, regional differences in sediment P/Fe concentration ratios explain regional differences in surface water PO4 concentrations (Smolders et al., 2017).
+Moreover, regional differences in sediment P / Fe concentration ratios explain regional differences in surface water PO4 concentrations (Smolders et al., 2017).

 Sediment analysis is linked to surface water P and can be a valuable tool for assessing historical river water quality.
 In surface waters, sediments can serve as a sink or a source of PO4, depending on the sediment surface chemistry and water concentrations (Froelich, 1988; House and Denison, 1998; Simpson et al., 2021; van der Zee et al., 2007).
-For example, P storage on fine bed sediments can amount to 60% of a catchment nutrient budget (Ballantine et al., 2009; Svendsen and Kronvang, 1993).
-The essential processes for PO4 are adsorption and desorption from Fe oxy-hydroxides, present in the suspended matter or bed sediments (Froelich, 1988; van Raaphorst and Kloosterhuis, 1994; van der Zee et al., 2007).
-Sediments-P concentrations can likely predict surface water P concentrations and has been relevant for the long term reconstruction of P in the environment (Wang et al., 2009; Zhou et al., 2005).
-For example, Boyle et al. (2015) used P profiles from lake sediments in the UK to infer catchment P inputs over the last 10.000 years and linked that to the historical evolution in population density.
-Similarly, banded iron formations in deep oceanic waters allowed inferring oceanic P concentrations of over two billion years ago (Bjerrum and Canfield, 2002).
+For example, P storage on fine bed sediments can amount to 60 % of a catchment nutrient budget (Ballantine et al., 2009; Svendsen and Kronvang, 1993).
+The essential processes for PO4 are adsorption and desorption from Fe oxyhydroxides, present in the suspended matter or bed sediments (Froelich, 1988; van Raaphorst and Kloosterhuis, 1994; van der Zee et al., 2007).
+Sediment P concentrations can likely predict surface water P concentrations and have been relevant for the long-term reconstruction of P in the environment (Wang et al., 2009; Zhou et al., 2005).
+For example, Boyle et al. (2015) used P profiles from lake sediments in the UK to infer catchment P inputs over the last 10000 years and linked that to the historical evolution in population density.
+Similarly, banded iron formations in deep oceanic waters allowed the inference of oceanic P concentrations of over 2 billion years ago (Bjerrum and Canfield, 2002).
 Likewise, the sediments deposited by rivers or lakes react with surface water PO4 and are deposited in regularly flooded areas.
 Thus, those sediments can serve as an archive for reconstructing historical P emissions trends and provide useful information on historical P concentrations in adjacent water bodies (Birch et al., 2008).